 Q: What kind of modem should I use for my DSL connection?

 A: There are several modems to choose from.
 On the low end, in terms of performance and security, are units from Actiontec and 2Wire.
-For better performance and protection from Internet threats, we recommend our Managed Security Service which features a Check Point Safe@Office 500 Security Appliance with integrated ADSL modem.
+For better performance and protection from Internet threats, we recommend our Managed Security Service.
 Using a firewall with an integrated DSL modem allows you to protect your network with fewer public IP addresses.

 Q: What is a “stand alone” DSL line and why does DakotaPro recommend it?